icecube/icetray-public/cmake/resources/docs/supported_platforms/redhat_variants.rst

 Red Hat Variants
 ^^^^^^^^^^^^^^^^

-For Red Hat variants it is best to use I3_PORTS to install dependent software.

 Red Hat
 """""""

-* Red Hat Enterprise Linux 5, and its derivitives, may not work with IceCube software as they fall outside of the "current/previous" rule of thumb stated above.
+* Red Hat Enterprise Linux derivitives, may not work with IceCube software as they fall outside of the "current/previous" rule of thumb stated above.

 * TCL dependencies are satisfied only with the tcl-devel package.
 Try 'up2date tcl-devel' as root user.